Battle of the Alamo: Reinforcements

 I am determined to sustain myself as long as possible & die like a soldier who never forgets what is due to his own honor & that of his country.
 VICTORY OR DEATH.

 — excerpt from William B. Travis's letter "To the People of Texas & All Americans in the World".

 Santa Anna posted one company east of the Alamo, on the road to Gonzales.
 Almonte and 800 dragoons were stationed along the road to Goliad.
 Throughout the siege these towns had received multiple couriers, dispatched by Travis to plead for reinforcements and supplies.
 The most famous of his missives, written February 24, was addressed To the People of Texas & All Americans in the World.

 According to historian Mary Deborah Petite, the letter is "considered by many as one of the masterpieces of American patriotism."
-Copies of the letter were distributed across Texas, and eventually reprinted throughout the United States and much of Europe.
+Copies of the letter were distributed across Texas, and ultimately reprinted throughout the United States and much of Europe.
 At the end of the first day of the siege, Santa Anna's troops were reinforced by 600 men under General Joaquin Ramirez y Sesma, bringing the Mexican army up to more than 2,000 men.

 As news of the siege spread throughout Texas, potential reinforcements gathered in Gonzales.
 They hoped to rendezvous with Colonel James Fannin, who was expected to arrive from Goliad with his garrison.
 On February 26, after days of indecision, Fannin ordered 320 men, four cannons, and several supply wagons to march towards the Alamo, 90 mi away.
 This group traveled less than 1.0 mi before turning back.
 Fannin blamed the retreat on his officers; the officers and enlisted men accused Fannin of aborting the mission.

 William B. Travis became sole Texian commander at the Alamo on February 24.